How to stand up for science: Young scientists take on “the food babe” by asking her to back up her claims with evidence

 —Jim Ridgway, Professor, School of Education, Durham University

-They were not the best and the brightest; they were not from elite schools or gifted programs; to their teachers, they were not marked out for academic success.
-They were the muddle-alongs, the bored, the next generational intake of that enormous class that starts with school and ends with the grave: the not good at math.
+They were not the best and the brightest; they were not from elite schools or gifted programs; and to their teachers, they were not marked out for academic success.
+They were the muddle-alongs, the bored, the not good and never-likely-to-be-good at math.

 And yet, within a matter of hours—and with no prior conceptual knowledge or study worth speaking of—these kids were interpreting data of the complexity normally associated with college programs.
 In some sessions, they were asked to assess media coverage of the same data, and the kids sometimes surpassed the reporters and editors in analytical sophistication.

 Three hours.
 That was the length of the sessions developed by the researchers, James Nicholson, a former math teacher and chair of the International Statistical Literacy Project advisory board; Jim Ridgway, a Professor in the School of Education at Durham University, who had been leading a project to develop tests for math and science thinking that might identify children in socio-economically deprived areas as potential STEM students; and Sean McCusker, an engineering graduate, with a PhD in Civil Engineering, who had moved into educational research, and is now at Northumbria University.

 If there was a downside,says Nicholson, it was that once the kids started to talk about what the data meant, the sudden enthusiasm for exploration led them towards over-interpretation.

 When Nicholson was young, mathematics just made sense—so much so that he would acquire a degree in math from Cambridge University, teach at one of the most prestigious private schools in the United Kingdom, and then in a large academically selective school in Northern Ireland.
 But even here, in the U.S. equivalent of prep school, not being good at math was an open club.